Healthy Indoor Air

 To keep healthy air flowing through a home, we recommend a heat recovery ventilator (HRV) as a part of any holistic building performance upgrade.
 HRVs are designed to provide continuous fresh, filtered, outdoor air to bedrooms and living spaces to improve healthy indoor air quality, while exhausting stale air from our bathrooms and basements.
 The heat leaving from the exhaust air transfers to the incoming air without cross-contaminating air streams.
 The result is continuous comfortable, fresh, filtered outdoor air – even on the coldest days.

-The relative humidity level (RH) of our air is also a critical component of healthy indoor air quality in Southern Oregon and the Portland area.
+The relative humidity level (RH) of our air is also a critical component of healthy indoor air quality in the Portland area.
 ASHRAE (American Society of Heating, Refrigerating and Air Conditioning Engineers) studies have shown that RH between 40%-60% is optimal for our personal health.
 Client feedback and our experience monitoring indoor air quality have given us the expertise we need to strike this optimal balance in comprehensive performance upgrades.

 Read more about indoor air quality issues and opportunities in CEO Stephen Aiguier’s blog posts on this topic.